 If, despite their efforts, they have to confront these ideas, these individuals may try to discredit the source, or attribute the ideas to an incompetent, corrupt, or evil source.

 defense mechanisms have been demonstrated in studies.

 -- Republicans or Democrats.

 TV Production Index

-© 2010 All Rights Reserved
+© 2016 All Rights Reserved